arithefirst/lockbox/README.md

 # 🔒 Lockbox 🔒

-A password protected dropbox where users given a password can upload a file.
+A password-protected dropbox where users given a password can upload a file.
 Comissioned by [@shibedrill](https://github.com/shibedrill).

 ## Installation